qiime2/docs/source/tutorials/moving-pictures.rst

 Sequence quality control
 ------------------------

 We'll next perform quality control on the demultiplexed sequences using `DADA2`_.
 DADA2 is a pipeline for detecting and correcting (where possible) Illumina amplicon sequence data.
-As implemented in the ``q2-dada2`` plugin, this quality control process will additionally filter any phiX reads (a common experimental artifact) that are identified in the sequencing data, and will filter chimeric sequences.
-The result of this step will be a ``FeatureTable[Frequency]`` artifact, which contains counts (frequencies) of each unique sequence in each sample in the dataset, and a ``FeatureData[Sequence]`` artifact, which maps feature identifiers in the ``FeatureTable`` to the sequences they represent.
+As implemented in the ``q2-dada2`` plugin, this quality control process will additionally filter any phiX reads (commonly present in marker gene Illumina sequence data) that are identified in the sequencing data, and will filter chimeric sequences.
+The result of this step will be a ``FeatureTable[Frequency]`` QIIME 2 artifact, which contains counts (frequencies) of each unique sequence in each sample in the dataset, and a ``FeatureData[Sequence]`` QIIME 2 artifact, which maps feature identifiers in the ``FeatureTable`` to the sequences they represent.

 .. qiime1-users::
-   The ``FeatureTable[Frequency]`` artifact is the equivalent of the QIIME 1 OTU or BIOM table, and the ``FeatureData[Sequence]`` artifact is the equivalent of the QIIME 1 *representative sequences* file.
+   The ``FeatureTable[Frequency]`` QIIME 2 artifact is the equivalent of the QIIME 1 OTU or BIOM table, and the ``FeatureData[Sequence]`` QIIME 2 artifact is the equivalent of the QIIME 1 *representative sequences* file.
 Because the "OTUs" resulting from DADA2 are creating by grouping unique sequences, these are the equivalent of 100% OTUs from QIIME 1.
 In DADA2, these 100% OTUs are referred to as *denoised sequence variants*.
 In QIIME 2, these OTUs are higher resolution than the QIIME 1 default of 97% OTUs, and they're higher quality due to the DADA2 denoising process.
 This should therefore result in more accurate estimates of diversity and taxonomic composition of samples than was achieved with QIIME 1.

-The ``dada2 denoise`` method requires two parameters that are used in quality filtering: ``--p-trim-left m``, which trims off the first ``m`` bases of each sequence, and ``--p-trunc-len n`` which truncates each sequence at position ``n``.
+The ``dada2 denoise-single`` method requires two parameters that are used in quality filtering: ``--p-trim-left m``, which trims off the first ``m`` bases of each sequence, and ``--p-trunc-len n`` which truncates each sequence at position ``n``.
 This allows the user to remove low quality regions of the sequences.
 To determine what values to pass for these two parameters, you should first run the ``dada2 plot-qualities`` visualizer, which will generate plots of the quality scores by position for a randomly selected set of samples.
 In the following command, we'll generate a quality plot using 10 randomly selected samples (specified by passing ``--p-n 10``).

 .. command-block::